delight-im/PHP-Auth/README.md

 $url = 'https://www.example.com/verify_email?selector='.urlencode($selector).'&token='.urlencode($token);
 ```

-If you don't want to perform email verification, just omit the last parameter to `register(...)`.
+If you don't want to perform email verification, just omit the last parameter to `Auth#register`.
 The new user will be active immediately, then.

 ### Login (sign in an existing user)